KellerJordan/modded-nanogpt/README.md

 * Logit softcapping (following Gemma 2)
 * Skip connections from the embedding to residual stream junctions
 * Extra embeddings which are mixed into the values in attention layers (inspired by Zhou et al. 2024)
-* FlexAttention with window size warmup
+* FlexAttention with long-short sliding window attention pattern (inspired by Gemma 2) and window size warmup
 * FP8 for the head matmul

 Contributors list (growing with each new record): [@Grad62304977](https://x.com/Grad62304977),